reiver/article-20250227/README.md

 There is an ongoing debate as to whether President Trump's rise to POTUS caused the division & political ills or is a result of pre-existing division & political ills.
 I.e., what (if any) is the direction causation?

-Perhaps unknown or forgotten by many, before his presidency, President Trump also made cameos in the movies "The Little Rascals" (1994),
+Perhaps unknown or forgotten by many, before his presidency President Trump also made cameos in a number movies —
+including:
+"The Little Rascals" (1994),
 "Home Alone 2: Lost in New York" (1992),
 "Zoolander" (2001),
 and
 "Two Weeks Notice" (2002).
-And, also made appearances in various TV shows, including:
+Also, he made appearances in various TV shows, including:
 "The Fresh Prince of Bel-Air", and
 "The Nanny".